github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

   If you don't have Apple's standard version of `ssh-add` installed, you may receive an error.
 For more information, see "[Error: ssh-add: illegal option -- K](/articles/error-ssh-add-illegal-option-k)."

-  If you continue to be prompted for your passphrase, you may need to add the above command to your ~/.zshrc file (or .bashrc for bash).
+  If you continue to be prompted for your passphrase, you may need to add the above command to your `~/.zshrc` file (or your `~/.bashrc` file for bash).

    {% endnote %}